 Name for someone who lived on a street in a city, from German gasse

-Derived from a Norman given name which was a short form of Germanic names starting with the element ger
+Derived from a Norman given name that was a short form of Germanic names starting with the element ger

-Habitational name for someone who lived in Gebara, a place in the Basque province of Araba (Álava).
+Habitational name for someone who lived in Gebara, a village in the province of Álava in Spain.

-Means "vulture" in German, a nickname for someone who is greedy.
+in German, a nickname for a greedy person.

 meaning "goat" and the suffix ler